 - communications with you, and advice/information provided;

 - financial and payment details;

-- information confirming your identity and those of your directors and shareholders;
+- information confirming your identity and (if applicable) those of your directors and shareholders;

-In most cases, we will collect personal information from you directly.
-We may collect such information about you when you:
+We may collect personal information about you when you:

 - Contact us to via email or telephone to enquire about our services

 - Click on the contact us link on our website